Noble Group: History

-Accounting fraud controversy and restructuring (2015-2019)
+Accounting fraud controversy and restructuring (2015–2019)

 In 2015, Noble's share price tumbled as it was accused of accounting fraud by Iceberg Research, while its credit rating was downgraded to junk.
 The remaining 49% of its agricultural business was also sold.

 Noble recorded net losses of $1.7 billion in 2015.

 On 29 May 2016, CEO Yusuf Alireza was terminated by Elman.
 In 2017, Alireza sued Noble for compensation.

 In 2018, Noble Group Ltd was de-listed from the Singapore Stock Exchange.
 The share price had collapsed 99% since Iceberg exposed Noble.
 Declaring a default, it went through a restructuring process that eventually led to the creation of Noble Group Holdings Ltd, while Noble Group Ltd, which incorporated in Bermuda is undergoing an winding up process through till end of 2019.
 The Singapore Stock Exchange blocked the listing of the restructured group on the uncertainty of the Noble's financial position.
 A criminal investigation on the alleged wrongdoings of Noble Group Ltd is under way in Singapore.

 In 2019, Noble made several hires to rebuild its liquefied natural gas business.

+On the 1 January 2025 Noble was fully acquired by Vitol.